Utterance Clustering Using Stereo Audio Channels: Methods

 \subsection{Gaussian Mixture Model}

-We used Gaussian mixture model (GMM) as the clustering method.
-GMM is a well-known probability model, which assumes that all data points are generated by a mixture of a limited number of Gaussian distributions with unknown parameters, defined as:
+The Gaussian mixture model (GMM) was used as the clustering method.
+GMM is one of the most frequently used tools for speakers clustering.
+In this study, separate GMM models for individual speakers were built, defined as:

-where $\alpha_{m}$ represents the mixing proportions, $\mu_{m}$ represents mean, and $\sigma_{m}$ represents covariance matrix~\cite{hastie2009elements}.
-The method used to estimate the model parameters in GMM is named the Expectation-Maximization (EM) algorithm.
-GMM has some key advantages in acoustic modeling.
-For example, it is a convenient way of fitting speech features using the EM algorithm \cite{yu2016automatic}.
-The EM algorithm is a widely used estimation algorithm, especially when finding the maximum likelihood estimation of parameters~\cite{bilmes1998gentle}.
+where $y$ represents the feature vector of audio signal, $p(y)$ is the probability that the input audio signal belongs to specific cluster, $\alpha_{m}$ represents the mixing proportions, $\mu_{m}$ represents mean, and $\Sigma_{m}$ represents covariance matrix~\cite{yu2016automatic}.
+The Expectation Maximization (EM) algorithm~\cite{bilmes1998gentle} was used to estimate the model parameters in GMM.
+GMM has significant advantages in acoustic modeling~\cite{yu2016automatic}.